iotdesignshop/dexhand-ble/README.md

 If you are not familiar with the process of installing libraries, you may wish to reference this guide: https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE

-## Bluetooth LE
+## Compile and Upload
-For simplicity, the device is set up to advertise the Nordic BLE UART Service (and to use this service for communications with the device).
-By default it is named "DexHand" as well, so you should be able to see the device with any BLE Scanner after you've successfully built and uploaded the Arduino firmware.
+Compile and flash your board with the Arduino project found in the dexhand-ble/Arduino/DexHand-RP2040-BLE folder.
+Once you have it running, you can launch the Python demo to connect to the Arduino via Bluetooth LE.

 # How to Set Up and Run the Python Demo